Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Introduction

+In the field of time-homogeneous stationary Markov models, it is essential to distinguish between reversible processes satisfying detailed-balance and irreversible processes breaking detailed-balance.
+In particular, their generators have very different properties as we now recall.

-As explained in textbooks \cite{gardiner,vankampen,risken} and in specific applications to various models (see for instance \cite{glauber,Felderhof,siggia,kimball,peschel,jpb_antoine,pierre,texier,us_eigenvaluemethod,Castelnovo,c_lyapunov,us_gyrator,us_kemeny,c_pearson,c_boundarydriven,c_largedevDBsusy}), generators of reversible Markov processes satisfying detailed-balance are related to quantum hermitian Hamiltonians via similarity transformations, which is useful to characterize their relaxation towards equilibrium in terms of real eigenvalues.
+One of the most well-known property of reversible Markov generators that is explained in textbooks \cite{gardiner,vankampen,risken} and that has been extensively used in many specific applications to various models (see for instance \cite{glauber,Felderhof,siggia,referee,kimball,peschel,jpb_antoine,pierre,texier,us_eigenvaluemethod,Castelnovo,c_lyapunov,us_gyrator,us_kemeny,c_pearson,c_boundarydriven,c_largedevDBsusy}), is that they can be transformed into hermitian quantum Hamiltonians via similarity transformations.
+This property yields that the relaxation towards equilibrium involves only real eigenvalues.
 In addition, the corresponding quantum Hamiltonians are not arbitrary but can be factorized into the supersymmetric form $H=Q^{\dagger} Q$ in terms of another operator $Q$ and its adjoint $Q^{\dagger}$ (see the reviews \cite{review_susyquantum,Mielnik_review,sasaki_reviewSusyQM,Review_factorization} with various scopes on supersymmetric quantum mechanics in continuous space).
 This supersymmetric factorization is very standard for diffusion processes (see for instance \cite{jpb_antoine,pierre,texier,c_lyapunov,us_gyrator,us_kemeny,c_pearson,c_boundarydriven}) but is also very useful for Markov jump processes \cite{c_boundarydriven,c_largedevDBsusy}.